Music Specialist, Liberty Magnet Elementary

 Mr. Putzke has recorded several cd's with his elementary and high school groups and with professional talents from all over the state.
 He has performed with a number of orchestras, bands, choirs and solo acts, and performs regularly with local band, Old Barber Bridge, as well as several theatrical productions at area theatres and churches including Riverside Theatre, the VB Theater Guild, and Theatre- Go- Round Dinner Theatre.

 Mr. Putzke is a current member of the Florida Music Educators Association (FMEA), Percussive Arts Society (PAS), the co-founder/director of the Treasure Coast Percussion Camp (TCPC) and has received his National Board Certification.
-He is a proud endorsee of Vic Firth Sticks and Mallets and Remo, Inc.
+He is a proud endorsee of Vic Firth Sticks and Mallets, Sabian and Remo, Inc.

 Mr. Putzke was the 2010 Teacher of the Year for Liberty Magnet and a top 5 finalist for Indian River County.
 He enjoys teaching music to students from kindergarten through college.